1. Security Principles

 1.13.
 TOCTTOU Vulnerabilities

 A common failure of ensuring complete mediation involves race conditions.
 The time of check to time of use (TOCTTOU) vulnerability usually arises when enforcing access control policies such as when using a reference monitor.
-Consider the following code:
+Consider the following code, which might run in a bank ATM:

 procedure withdraw(amount w) {